Magnetic phase diagram and spin Hamiltonian of antiferromagnet Cs$_2$CoI$_4$: Introduction

 A prominent example is the thoroughly studied $S$ = 1/2 compound Cs$_2$CuCl$_4$, which realizes a distorted triangular lattice model connecting the physics of one-dimensional (1D) spin chains with the two-dimensional (2D) triangular lattice \citep{CCC1, CCC2, CCC3, CCC4}.
-Its close analogue Cs$_2$CuBr$_4$ exhibits a cascade of field-induced phase transitions and magnetization plateaus \citep{CCB1, CCB2}.
-In contrast, the Co-based members with $S$ = 3/2, that feature single-ion anisotropy were found to be more appropriately described by (quasi)-1D models.
+Its close analog Cs$_2$CuBr$_4$ exhibits a cascade of field-induced phase transitions and magnetization plateaus \citep{CCB1, CCB2}.
+In contrast, the Co-based members with $S$ = 3/2 that feature single-ion anisotropy were found to be more appropriately described by (quasi)-1D models.
 These include XXZ-chain material Cs$_2$CoCl$_4$ \citep{CCoC1, CCoC2, CCoC3} and frustrated zigzag-ladder system Cs$_2$CoBr$_4$ \cite{Povarov2020, Facheris2022, Facheris2023, Facheris2024}.
 The latter also hosts one of the most spectacular observations of a Zeeman ladder hierarchy of spinon bound states \cite{Facheris2023}.
-More recently, the three-dimensional (3D) $S$ = 1 compound Cs$_2$RuO$_4$ was shown to feature a frustration of single ion anisotropy planes resulting in a spin-flop-like transition accompanied by a quantum critical point (QCP) \citep{CRO}.
+More recently, the three-dimensional (3D) $S$ = 1 compound Cs$_2$RuO$_4$ was shown to feature a frustration of single-ion anisotropy planes resulting in a spin-flop-like transition accompanied by a quantum critical point (QCP) \citep{CRO}.

 An additional member of this family, Cs$_2$CoI$_4$ ($S$ = 3/2), has so far not been investigated from a magnetic perspective.
-Unlike the previously mentioned compounds, it goes through a structural phase transition at $T_s \sim$ 51~K. The resulting low-temperature crystal structure was not solved to date \citep{CCIPowder, CCIDielectric}.
+Unlike the previously mentioned compounds, it goes through a structural phase transition at $T_s \sim$ 51~K. The resulting low-temperature crystal structure had not been solved to date \citep{CCIPowder, CCIDielectric}.

 In this work, we report a detailed experimental study of the low-temperature crystal structure, as well as single crystal studies of the magnetic phase diagram and excitation spectrum of Cs$_2$CoI$_4$.
 Despite the large parameter space permitted by the reduced symmetry, we show that the main features of the excitation spectrum can be captured by a minimal model consisting of two inequivalent zigzag ladders.